 Application Process for the Master of Science in Psychology with an emphasis in Industrial and Organizational Psychology (MIOP)

 - Bachelor's degree with 3.0 GPA in the final two years or approximately the last 60 credit hours

-- two years of human resource managerial or supervisory experience
+- Two years of work experience with preference given to those with supervisory experience

 - Computer proficiency